humangeo/rawes/README.md

 More examples:

-Searching tweets index for documents of type tweets
+Searching the "tweets" index for documents of type "tweets"
 ```python
 es.tweets.tweet._search.get(data={'query' : {'match_all' : {} }})
 ```

-Searching tweets and blogs index for documents of any type using a JSON strings
+Searching the "tweets" and "blogs" index for documents of any type using a JSON strings
 ```python
 es['tweets,blogs']._search.get(data='{"query" : {"match_all" : {}}}')
 ```